 3) Let’s be honest here, it’s not all altruism.
 If you tell us that Other Company B is also hiring, that’s helpful market information.
 Candidates and clients rely on us to know what’s going on in the job market and this is one of the ways we find out.

 4) If you’re getting lots of interviews and not getting any offers – is there anything going on?
 Perhaps you need assistance with your interviewing techniques or maybe you’re not applying to the right roles.
-There’s a difference in how I support the super confident person at the start of their search and the slightly deflated person who has had a few rejections in the last month or two.
+There’s a difference in how we support the super confident person at the start of their search and the slightly deflated person who has had a few rejections in the last month or two.

 Like your current salary, you do not have to tell us what other companies you are applying to.
 Please do tell us what stage you’re at elsewhere though.
 And please do tell us if you’ve already applied to a company we’re representing.
 We can use all this information to your advantage!